Mothballs have been used to kill moths and to drive off silverfish and mice for a long time now.

 Ozone and ionic products

 Want to get one and try it out?
-The good thing is that they can be purchased from most major retail outlets as well as online.
+The good thing is that they can be purchased at most major retail outlets as well as online.

-Charcoal is well-known for its smelling absorbing properties.
-So leaving a bowl of charcoal in your closet or rooms will help you get rid of bad odors.
+Charcoal is well-known for its smell-absorbing properties.
+So leaving a bowl of charcoal in your closet or in your rooms will help you get rid of bad odors.